archival-IIIF/server/readme.md

 **Method**: `POST`

-**Parameters**: `oai_identifier`, `root_id`, `collection_id`
+**Parameters**: `metadata_id`, `root_id`, `collection_id`

-Creates a job for the metadata worker to force-update the metadata for the given OAI identifier and/or root/collection id.
+Creates a job for the metadata worker to force-update the metadata for the given metadata id and/or root/collection id.
 Can only be used by an administrator with a valid access token.

 ---